 What are some of the biggest changes that you’ve made to your recording and producing setup in this new digital age?

 I still have recording equipment and samplers, so nothing has been that revolutionary for me, other than the creation of a wide variety of new sound banks for the different samplers.
 I can’t think of anything that became the world’s greatest invention that replaced something else.
 If you go back a couple of decades to when samplers where first created, that was striking and revolutionary.
 You’d need tape machines before that.
 But there’s nothing in the past decade that has been as radical, other than possibly that being able to perform with people across the world using the Internet.

 You once said that it took a year to get a season’s worth of music done for DBZ.
 Do you think that would be different for you today, given advances in music making technology?
-Or was that time purely based on musical creativity?

 I’ve heard that you used a lot of Roland stuff on the DBZ soundtrack.
 Is your studio still heavy on Roland gear?
 Have you found a fancy for any other brand of synthesizer?

 I have a variety of things, but it just happened that a lot of the Roland stuff was very impressive.
 I can think of a couple of things that were very noteworthy in that they were very innovative, like the MS-1.
 You got a higher sample rate and more voices that could be played in that.
 It was revolutionary, but even more so it was a perfection of an already existing concept.

 Did you handle the mixing and mastering duties for your work on the DBZ soundtrack?

 Yes, often.
 With Dragon Ball Z, I had a lot of assistance with engineering and some mixing.
 I’d always be present to listen and provide guidance and approval.
 With “The Bystander Theory”, I did about 80% of the mixing, and had some assistance in mixing from my engineers.